Paladin Leveling Guide 1 – 60

 Humans get the slightly useful racial talents of +5 to swords and Maces, a tiny Spirit bonus, and Diplomacy which helps you gain reputation 10% faster, which is nice.
-Dwarves get Stone Form, +5 guns (which a Pally cant use at all), +10 Frost Resistance, and Find Treasure with you wont use because you’ll be using Find Minerals (will explain soon).
-I prefer Humans but, in the end, there is not much important difference.
+Dwarves get Stone Form, +5 guns (which a Pally cant use at all), +10 Frost Resistance, and Find Treasure which you won’t use because you’ll be using Find Minerals (will explain soon).
+I prefer Humans but, in the end, there is not much of an important difference.

-Every time you level up to an even numbered level go see the Paladin trainer.
+Every time you level up to an even-numbered level go see the Paladin trainer.
 They will have new skills for you to learn.
 Get them all and learn to use them.
-At lvl 8 you get Hammer of Justice (HoJ, 3 sec stun) which allows you to heal or stop a fleeing mob.
-At lvl 10 you get you first taste of overpowered with Blessing of Protection (BoP, castable on either you or others) and Lay of Hands (LoH).
+At level 8 you get Hammer of Justice (HoJ, 3-second stun) which allows you to heal or stop a fleeing mob.
+At level 10 you get your first taste of being overpowered with Blessing of Protection (BoP, castable on either you or others) and Lay of Hands (LoH).
 BoP makes you immune to physical damage for 6 seconds and LoH restores ALL your health at the cost of all your mana (which you should have pretty much used anyway).
-If you play wisely its almost like 3 lives if you use BoP to heal.
+If you play wisely it’s almost like 3 lives if you use BoP to heal.

-Learn to judge Seal of Rightousness for extra damage.
-You also get Seal of the Crusader (SotC) at lvl 6.
+Learn to judge Seal of Righteousness for extra damage.
+You also get Seal of the Crusader (SotC) at level 6.
 If you judge this it increases subsequent Holy damage.
 This can be handy.

 Acquire 4 bags ASAP.
 The bigger the better.
 More space means fewer trips to the vendor to sell the crap you find but don’t need.

 Critical: As soon as you can get to your major city and learn your two professions Mining and Engineering.
 If you want something else you’re making a big mistake.
 Remember, all the crap others make you can always buy but all the great Engineering stuff is for Engineers only.
-Engineering serves to fill in designed in gaps in the Paladin character.
+Engineering compliments the paladin class very well, filling in some design gaps.
 Paladins benefit from Engineering more than any other class benefits from any profession.
 You take mining because it supports Engineering.